EngineHub/WorldEditDocs/source/install.rst

 Forge Single-Player
 ~~~~~~~~~~~~~~~~~~~

 First, you'll have to install Minecraft Forge.
 There are many third-party launchers designed to easily install modpacks.
 If you're using one of those, you can add WorldEdit as a mod through the launcher interface.
 Otherwise, Forge will install a profile available through the official Minecraft Launcher.
-After installing Forge one way or the other, `download Worldedit from the CurseForge site <https://www.curseforge.com/minecraft/mc-mods/worldedit>`_.
+After installing Forge one way or the other, `download WorldEdit from the CurseForge site <https://www.curseforge.com/minecraft/mc-mods/worldedit>`_.
 Make sure you get the right WorldEdit download for your Minecraft version.

 1. If you've installed Forge as a profile in the official Minecraft launcher, follow `Mojang's instructions <https://help.mojang.com/customer/portal/articles/1480874-where-are-minecraft-files-stored->`_ for finding where your ".minecraft" folder is.
 If you're using a third-party launcher, this might be in a different location (consult the launcher's docs).
 2. Create a "mods" folder inside the ".minecraft" folder if it doesn't yet exist (it should be created if you've run Forge once already).